On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: PMU data correction algorithm

 The above equation implies that with the true $\boldsymbol{\alpha}$, $\boldsymbol{\Phi}^{-1}(\boldsymbol{\alpha})\bar{\zbf}$ would reside very close to the column space of $\Hbf$, where the distance will be due to a small perturbation introduced by the measurement noise.
 In particular, if we project $\boldsymbol{\Phi}^{-1}(\boldsymbol{\alpha})\bar{\zbf}$ onto $\Rmsc(\Hbf)$, the projection residue $\rbf$ can be given as below,

 where $\Pbf_{\Hbf}$ denotes the projection operator for projection on to the column space of $\Hbf$.
-Then, $\rbf$ is equivalent to the projection of only the measurement noise $\ebf$ onto the orthogonal complement of $\Rmsc(\Hbf)$ because, by plugging~\eqref{eq: model} in~\eqref{eq: proj residue},
+Then, $\rbf$ is equivalent to the projection of only the measurement noise $\ebf$ onto the orthogonal complement of $\Rmsc(\Hbf)$ because, by plugging~\eqref{eq: model} into~\eqref{eq: proj residue},

 We propose to estimate $\boldsymbol{\alpha}$ by finding the sparsest estimate of $\boldsymbol{\alpha}$ that makes the squared magnitude of the projection residue~\eqref{eq: proj residue} no greater than a pre-set threshold $\tau$: